rackerlabs/rackspace-how-to/content/cloud-servers/rackspace-cloud-essentials-transferring-your-domain-to-be-served-from-rackspace-cloud.md

 propagation of new name server information should take no longer than 24 to 48 hours.

-#### How do I know that my domain is set up correctly?
+#### How do I know if my domain is set up correctly?

-There are a number of methods that you can use to test DNS.
+There are a number of methods that you can use to test the DNS.
 For example, you can use the `dig` command from a Linux&reg; machine to view the DNS records that are associated with your domain.
 This method also confirms that DNS propagation is complete.
 In addition, there are several websites that have browser interfaces that can run the `dig` command against the domain.

-After you confirm that DNS propagation is complete and the A records pointing to your Cloud Server are available through the `dig` command, you can test the functionality of your website through a standard web browser.
+After you confirm that DNS propagation is complete and that the A records pointing to your Cloud Server are available through the `dig` command, you can test the functionality of your website through a standard web browser.
 If you still can't view your website, the firewall settings or web application might be misconfigured.
 Ensure that the necessary ports (such as port 80 or 443) are open on the Cloud Server to enable normal HTTP or HTTPS traffic.

-The level of support that we provide for Managed Infrastructure Cloud Servers encompasses the server hardware, data center environment, and the Internet connectivity to your server.
+The level of support that we provide for Managed Infrastructure Cloud Servers encompasses the server hardware, data center environment, and Internet connectivity to your server.
 We do not support the configuration of applications on your server, including operating system-level configurations.
-If you've verified that DNS and the firewall are correctly configured and your site is still inaccessible, you need to take a closer look at the configuration of your web applications.
+If you've verified that the DNS and the firewall are correctly configured and your site is still inaccessible, you need to take a closer look at the configuration of your web applications.